jbrockopp/docs/content/administration/worker/_index.md

 Known as the brawn of the Vela application, this service is responsible for managing the state of workload resources.

-Additionally, it processes web requests and pulls workloads, provided by the [server](/docs/administration/server/), from the queue to be run.
+This includes pulling workloads, provided by the [server](/docs/administration/server/), from the queue to be run.

+When a new workload is fetched from the queue, the worker will create, update and delete resources throughout the lifecycle of the workload.

+During this time, the worker will send API requests to the server to report the status and progress of these resources.

+Additionally, the worker has its own API for processing web requests.

-// TODO: add more information
+// TODO: more information we should include?

 ## Prerequisites